-The OPA4684 is internally compensated to give a maximally flat frequency response for $R_F = 800\Omega$ at NG = 2 on $\pm 5V$ supplies.
-That optimum value goes to 1.0k Ω on a single +5V supply.
+The OPA2684 is internally compensated to give a maximally flat frequency response for $R_F = 800\Omega$ at NG = 2 on $\pm 5V$ supplies.
+That optimum value goes to $1.0k\Omega$ on a single +5V supply.
 Normally, with a current-feedback amplifier, it is possible to adjust the feedback resistor to hold this bandwidth up as the gain is increased.
 The CFB{PLUS} architecture has reduced the contribution of the inverting input impedance to provide exceptional bandwidth to higher gains without adjusting the feedback resistor value.
 The Typical Characteristics show the small-signal bandwidth over gain with a fixed feedback resistor.

 Putting a closed-loop buffer between the noninverting and inverting inputs does bring some added considerations.
 Since the voltage at the inverting output node is now the output of a locally closed-loop buffer, parasitic external capacitance on this node can cause frequency response peaking for the transfer function from the noninverting input voltage to the inverting node voltage.
-While it is always important to keep the inverting node capacitance low for any current-feedback op amp, it is critically important for the OPA4684.
+While it is always important to keep the inverting node capacitance low for any current-feedback op amp, it is critically important for the OPA2684.
 External layout capacitance in excess of 2pF will start to peak the frequency response.
 This peaking can be easily reduced by then increasing the feedback resistor value-but it is preferable, from a noise and dynamic range standpoint, to keep that capacitance low, allowing a close to nominal 800Ω feedback resistor for flat frequency response.
 Very high parasitic capacitance values on the inverting node (> 5pF) can possibly cause input stage oscillation that cannot be filtered by a feedback element adjustment.

-At very high gains, 2nd-order effects in the inverting output impedance cause the overall response to peak up.
+An added consideration is that at very high gains, 2nd-order effects in the inverting output impedance cause the overall response to peak up.
 If desired, it is possible to retain a flat frequency response at higher gains by adjusting the feedback resistor to higher values as the gain is increased.
-Since the exact value of feedback that will give a flat frequency response depends strongly in inverting and output node parasitic capacitance values, it is best to experiment in the specific board with increasing values until the desired flatness (or pulse response shape) is obtained.
-In general, increasing $R{\rm F}$ (and then adjusting $R{\rm G}$ to the desired gain) will move towards flattening the response, while decreasing it will extend the bandwidth at the cost of some peaking.
+Since the exact value of feedback that will give a flat frequency response at high gains depends strongly in inverting and output node parasitic capacitance values, it is best to experiment in the specific board with increasing values until the desired flatness (or pulse response shape) is obtained.
+In general, increasing R_F (and adjusting R_G then to the desired gain) will move towards flattening the response, while decreasing it will extend the bandwidth at the cost of some peaking.
+The OPA684 data sheet gives an example of this optimization of R_F versus Gain.